xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 repeat macro is run, but the custom command can still be recorded.

-Repeat\_text    is the text you want to use as the repeat command on the Edit menu (for example, \"Repeat Reports\").
+Repeat\_text    is the text you want to use as the repeat command on the Edit menu (for example, "Repeat Reports").
 You can omit repeat\_text and macro\_text if you only want to record the formula specified by record\_text when using the macro recorder.

 Record\_text    is the formula you want to record.
-For example, if the user clicks a command named Run Reports in Macro 1, the record\_text argument would be \"=Macro1!RunReports()\", where RunReports is the name of the macro called by the Run Reports command.
+For example, if the user clicks a command named Run Reports in Macro 1, the record\_text argument would be "=Macro1\!RunReports()", where RunReports is the name of the macro called by the Run Reports command.

--   References in record\_text must be in R1C1 format.
+  - > References in record\_text must be in R1C1 format.

--   If record\_text is omitted, the macro recorder records normally (a
+  - > If record\_text is omitted, the macro recorder records normally (a
     > RUN function with the first cell of the macro as its argument).

--   If you are not recording a macro, record\_text is ignored.
+  - > If you are not recording a macro, record\_text is ignored.

 >